 The Basic Input Output System, BIOS is a separation layer between the operating system and the hardware in an X86-processor based computer.
-BIOS has existed for a couple of decades now.
-UEFI is a specification of a firmware to replace BIOS.
-The two have co-existed since 2005.
+BIOS and UEFI has co-existed since 2005, with BIOS being around for a couple of decades.
+And UEFI is a specification of firmware to replace BIOS.

-UEFI firmware is now beginning to take over completely at the expense of BIOS, at least in new processor platforms, for X86 processors anyhow and definitely in the years to come.
-Let’s take a closer look at the driving forces behind the shift and the consequences to you as an embedded PC user.
+UEFI firmware is now beginning to take over completely at the expense of BIOS.
+At least in new processor platforms, for X86 processors anyhow and definitely in the years to come.
+Let’s take a closer look at the driving forces behind the shift.
+Let’s also take a look at the consequences to you as an embedded PC user.

 Challenges to BIOS developers are there today as well.
 These are a couple of examples: